WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 There is a **DeleteOnTermination** attribute. **By default root EBS volume will be deleted on instance termination**.
 This can be **changed using DeleteOnTermination attribute**.
 Other **non-root volumes will not be deleted by default**.
 Again **this can be changed by changing the DeleteOnTermination attribute**.

+#### Cross VPC EFS

+You can easily mount EFS on EC2 instances within a different VPC using **vpc peering or transit gateway**.
+Remember that you can **mount helper for encryption in transit**.

+#### Last resort of Scaling RDS Horizontally (Sharding)

+There is a couple of ways to scale the RDS.
+When you are out of options or it makes sense️™️ you might consider sharding. **Sharding is the process of splitting the database into smaller database and using some kind of router to route queries to specific databases**.
+As you can image this can be quite admin-heavy process when it comes to AWS.

 #### Adding Encryption to an RDS db

 **You cannot add encryption to an existing RDS db**.
 What you have to do is to **create db snapshot and encrypt it**.
 From that snapshot you can create a copy of your DB.